Booking your Wedding

 Marriage licenses are applied for at the County Clerk’s office in the county in which one of you reside.
 Contact your county clerk’s office for information on required paperwork.
 Your marriage license must be delivered to the church on the Wednesday before your wedding date.
 If both of you reside outside of Michigan, you will need to apply at the Wayne County Clerk’s office for your marriage license.

 Wedding fees are reviewed every two years.
-Please contact the Office Administrator for a list of the current fees.
+Please contact the Information Administrator for a list of the current fees.
 A deposit will be required within 30 days of application approval.
 The balance of the fees will be due the week of the wedding.

 The Sanctuary provides the dignity and beauty appropriate for a sacred service.
 Any further decoration should be carefully planned and kept at a minimum.
-Decorations beyond flowers or pew-end bows should be coordinated with the Office Administrator.
+Decorations beyond flowers or pew-end bows should be coordinated with the Information Administrator.

 All weddings are candlelight services, regardless of the time of day and the church provides all the candles/holders necessary.
 There are ten pew-end candles and two candelabras.
 The only candle you will need to supply would be a unity candle, if you choose to use one.
 We provide the stand for the unity candle.